raseeksht/ecommerce/Readme.md

 - order creation with details and payment validationan
 - fetch the order information, cancel order and complete order controllers
 - coupons for discount
 - categories added, support for multilevel subcategories
+- containerize loki and set stop perfoming product with redis